PixCell: A generative foundation model for digital histopathology images: Introduction

-PixCell achieves the state-of-the-art generation quality in $256\times256$ and $1024\times1024$ image generation.
-Benefiting from the pan-cancer training, PixCell significantly outperforms prior models trained on single cancer types \cite{cvpr24_ldm, zoomldm, inftybrush}.
-To highlight the utility of PixCell-generated data, we train an SSL encoder exclusively on synthetic samples.
-This encoder achieves comparable performance to a model trained on corresponding real images, which underscores that PixCell's synthetic data can serve as an effective, privacy-preserving replacement for real data in training downstream models.
-We release this synthetic dataset and invite the community to experiment with the synthetic images.
+We show that PixCell generates synthetic images of unprecedented quality, both in terms of their \textit{realism} and the diversity of the \textit{biologically plausible features} seen in real tissue.
+We utilize PixCell's synthetic images for data augmentation, which boosts the performance of downstream diagnostic models by an average of $3\%$ across multiple datasets and architectures.
+We prove the foundational versatility of PixCell by applying it on two generative downstream tasks: privacy-preserving synthetic data generation and virtual IHC staining.

-PixCell also facilitates fine-grained controllable generation.
-Using a ControlNet \cite{zhang2023adding}, we synthesize realistic histopathology images conditioned on cell segmentation masks and demonstrate how these synthetic image-mask pairs can augment the training dataset and improve the performance of a downstream segmentation model.
-Furthermore, PixCell demonstrates generalization capabilities, successfully synthesizing images with staining techniques unseen during training.
-We investigate PixCell's adaptability to stain translation, by fine-tuning the model on a dataset composed of approximately paired H\&E and IHC images.
-PixCell achieves SoTA performance in stain translation, showcasing its potential as a versatile foundation model that can be efficiently adapted to specialized generative tasks using limited additional data.
+We demonstrate that our synthetic data can serve as a drop-in replacement for real data in the training of foundation models.
+An SSL encoder trained exclusively on synthetic TCGA images achieves performance comparable to that of an encoder trained on real TCGA images.
+We also provide a proof-of-concept for privacy-preserving data sharing: training a model on real data from one data source (TCGA) and synthetic data from another data source (HistAI \cite{histai}) yields a superior model that outperforms the baseline trained on data from a single institution.
+We publicly release the synthetic TCGA dataset to facilitate further research on synthetic histology data.

-In summary, our contributions are as follows: \\ \textbf{(1)} We develop \textbf{PixCell}, the first generative foundation model for histopathology images. \\ \textbf{(2)} We demonstrate state-of-the-art image generation quality, producing high-fidelity and diverse samples that can be used in place of real images for training self-supervised models. \\ \textbf{(3)} We explore PixCell's capability for controllable image generation by conditioning on cell segmentation maps, and showcase its utility through synthetic data augmentation. \\ \textbf{(4)} We illustrate PixCell's ability to generalize to different staining techniques, which we use to translate from H\&E-stained images to IHC, achieving state-of-the-art results. \\ \textbf{(5)} We publicly release the PixCell model weights and associated code to foster further research in computational pathology. \\
+Furthermore, PixCell demonstrates broad generalization capabilities, successfully synthesizing images with staining techniques unseen during training.
+We investigate PixCell's applicability to virtual staining by learning to translate H\&E images to various IHC stains using small datasets of approximately paired H\&E and IHC tiles.
+PixCell improves the state-of-the-art in inferring IHC stains from an H\&E-stained image.
+The synthesis of images that are out of the training domain of PixCell is further proof of its versatility as a foundation model that can be efficiently adapted to specialized generative tasks using limited additional data.